 About The Festival

-The Salzburg Choral Festival, Jubilate Mozart!, will take place in Salzburg, Austria June 28 – July 2, 2017, and June 27 – July 1, 2018.
+The Salzburg Choral Festival, Jubilate Mozart!, will take place in Salzburg, Austria on July 3-7, 2019.
 The festival will feature a large chorus consisting of mixed voice choirs from across North America.
 Three days of festival rehearsals, mingling side-by-side with singers from a variety of backgrounds will lead festival participants to a grand finale concert in the historic and stunning Salzburger Dom.

 Overseen by a nearly 1,000-year old hillside fortress, Salzburg is quaint, delicate, and utterly charming.
 This picturesque city within the heart of the Austrian countryside rests along the northern boundary of the Alps, and literally resonates with the “Sound of Music.”